Makko.ai Glossary

 Consistent AI Art Style

-The ability of an AI system to produce multiple assets — characters, props, backgrounds — that share the same visual language, color palette, and aesthetic.
+The ability of an AI system to produce multiple assets, including characters, props, and backgrounds, that share the same visual language, color palette, and aesthetic.
 Consistent AI art style is a core requirement for game production, where mismatched assets break immersion and signal unprofessional output.

 Asset Variation

-Generating multiple versions of assets while staying in the same style.
+Generating multiple versions of assets while staying within the same established visual style.

 Asset Pipeline

-The path assets take from creation into gameplay implementation.
+The path assets take from creation through to gameplay implementation.

 Game-Ready Assets